 Step 4.
 Avoiding Credit Card Scams

-Trying to resolve credit disputes is a long and challenging task, but it can be done.
+Trying to resolve credit disputes is a long and challenging task, but it’s possible.
 Just breathe, take your time, keep everything in writing, and don’t fall for the quick fix.
 It will only hurt you.

-What to do if a Dispute Isn’t Resolved
+What to do if You Cannot Resolve a Dispute

 You may not always be successful when you make a dispute.
 One or both of the bureaus may decide you are correct and change the information, even if the creditor disagrees, as long as you have proper documentation of your case.

 If your dispute is still not resolved, you have the option to include a consumer statement in your credit report.
 This is a statement that’s added to your credit report that describes (usually in 100 words) your case in believing there is an error in your reports.
-Potential creditors and lenders will be able to read this statement and it may impact their decision to extend you a line of credit.
+Potential creditors and lenders can read this statement, and it may impact their decision to extend you a line of credit.

 If you decide to include a consumer statement in your credit report, make sure to keep your statement brief and to the point.
 Focus on the facts and leave out any emotional response or personal feelings.
-Keep all statements professional and to the point.
+Keep all statements professional and concise.

 Next Steps Following Credit Repair

-Once you complete the process of credit repair, you may see some improvement in your credit scores depending on of the impact of the corrections that were made.
+Once you complete the process of credit repair, you may see some improvement in your credit scores, depending on the impact of the corrections.
 If you wish to improve your credit scores further, you will need to go through the processes of rebuilding your credit and fixing your credit scores.

 Always check your credit reports at least once each year and repair your credit as needed when you find mistakes.
-In addition, you may also wish to review your credit reports several months prior to applying for a major loan, such as a mortgage, to ensure your reports are correct so you can secure the best terms on the new loan.
+Also, you may wish to review your credit reports several months before applying for a significant loan, such as a mortgage, to ensure your reports are correct so you can secure the best terms on the new loan.
 If you still have further questions about how to repair your credit, call a trained credit counsellor at 1-888-294-3130 or fill out a Free Debt Analysis online.